ZBlocker655/zach-on-code/about/index.md

 <section class="bio">
   <h1>Bio</h1>
   <p>
-    Zach is a full-stack developer, software architect, and tech leader with 20+ years of experience in the financial industry.
+    I'm a full-stack developer, software architect, and tech leader with 20+ years of experience in the financial industry.
   </p>
   <p>
-    His interests are many and varied, and include anything from cloud-native distributed applications to web design to fostering highly competent software teams that collaborate and learn from each other, as well as programming languages (and human languages, too!)
+    I'm interested in many topics from cloud-native distributed applications to web design to fostering highly competent software teams that collaborate and learn from each other, as well as programming languages (and human languages, too!)
   </p>
 </section>